ttaubert/octoblog/source/_posts/2017-02-07-simple-cryptol-specifications.markdown

 {% endraw %}
 {% endcodeblock %}

-We specify no constraints for any of the given arguments and expect our verification to cover all possible inputs.
-I will hopefully find the time to talk about how to use such constraints in a later post.
+We specify no constraints for any of the arguments and expect the verification to consider all possible inputs.
+I will talk a bit more about such constraints and how these are useful in a later post.

-With `llvm_ensure_eq` we tell SAW what values we expect *after* the symbolic execution of our C/C++ implementation.
+With `llvm_ensure_eq` we tell SAW what values we expect *after* symbolic execution.
 We expect `"*hi"` to be equal to the first 8-bit integer element of the tuple returned by `mul`, and `"*lo"` to be equal to the second 8-bit integer.

 `llvm_verify_tactic` chooses UC Berkely's ABC tool again and off we go.

-## Verifying against a Cryptol specification
+## Verification with SAW

 Again, make sure you have `saw` and `z3` in your `$PATH`.
-If you haven't downloaded those tools yet, take a look again at the early sections of the [previous post](/blog/2017/01/equivalence-proofs-with-saw/).
-Run SAW and pass it the file we just created.
+If you haven't downloaded the binaries yet, take a look at the early sections of the [previous post](/blog/2017/01/equivalence-proofs-with-saw/).

 {% codeblock lang:text %}
 $ saw cmul.saw